mnazim/mnazim.github.io/content/notes/localtunnel-expose-local-webserver-to-the-world.markdown

     How many times did you hope there was a quick way to show the changes to your client quickly.
 Well LocalTunnel does exactly that.
 ...

- - Code!
+***Code!
 Code!
 Code!
- - Commit.
-Push.
- - Deploy to staging.
- - Send email to client to review changes.
+Commit/Push.
+Deploy to staging.
+Send an email asking someone(somwhere else) to review changes.***

 Recognize the scenario.
-What if you wanted to a way to quickly show a web app on your laptop/maching to client or someone else?
+What if the was a way to quickly show a web app running on your laptop/maching to a client or someone sitting somewhere else?
 Well now you can!
-All you need is the awesome tool called [LocalTunnel](http://progrium.com/localtunnel/) ([GitHub](http://github.com/progrium/localtunnel))
+All you need is this awesome tool called [LocalTunnel](http://progrium.com/localtunnel/) ([GitHub repository](http://github.com/progrium/localtunnel)).

 ### Installation on Ubuntu